Louisjo/gemini-chat-exporter/README.md

 This extension is not affiliated with Google or the Gemini AI service.
 It's an independent tool created to help users export their own chat data.

 ## Changelog

+### v1.1.2
+- **Refactor & Bug Fixes**: Comprehensive update to enhance reliability and user experience.
+This includes:
+  - Corrected `popup.js` event listener initialization.
+  - Improved auto-scroll logic in `content.js` to ensure full conversation loading (alternating scroll up/down, increased delays).
+  - Enhanced message extraction in `content.js` to correctly capture all visible messages from the DOM.
+  - Added a spinner and message count to the export progress display in `popup.js`.
+  - Included `HH-MM` timestamp in the exported filename.
+  - Restored complete JSON export structure with `export_info` and chat metadata.
+  - Removed redundant `timestamp` field from individual messages in the exported JSON.
+  - Localized all debug and console messages to English for consistency.

+### v1.1.1
+- **Bug Fix**: Improved full chat history export for long conversations.
+Enhanced auto-scroll logic to ensure all messages are loaded and extracted, addressing issues where only visible content was captured.
+Added more robust message detection and extraction within the DOM.

 ### v1.1.0
 - **Major Feature: Full Chat History Export**